Content marketing cannot exist without content, and content cannot exist without ideas.

 But where do you get your ideas from?

-Standard brainstorming sessions can be effective, but often get sidetracked or dominated by those who shout the loudest, and after debating each suggestion, you can often find yourself coming away with just a handful of workable ideas.
+Standard brainstorming sessions can be effective, but can also get sidetracked or dominated by those who shout the loudest.
+After debating each suggestion, you might find you come away with just a handful of workable ideas.

 But what if there was a technique to help you come up with 108 ideas in just half an hour?